illinois-cs241/assignment-docs/advanced_c.md

 Create an implementation of a dictionary by using clang's blocks!
 Your implementation will have a single entry point that is a variadic function.
-You will need to suport the following operations:
+You will need to support the following operations:

 + lookup
 + insert